 5. Be prepared

-The weather in Suffolk can be pretty unpredictable all year round, so prevent uncomfortable photo sessions by layering your look.
+The weather in Norfolk can be pretty unpredictable all year round, so prevent uncomfortable photo sessions by layering your look.
 That way, if you decide to have some photos taken in the shade and then hike to your next sunny location, you don’t have to break a sweat.
 Layers are also great because they hide areas you might not feel comfortable flaunting.
 For the guys, depending on the weather, it’s often simple enough to have another shirt under a sweater or jacket to change things up halfway through the shoot.
 Layers can also include accessories like a vest top or scarf, which always add another element to the photos

 6. Consider the location